dvicencio/plus1_frame_sequence_reader/README.md

     } # end of if statement 2
   ```
 ### Elsif statement 1
-Looks for the first immediate stop codon ( in case TAG is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file
+Looks for the first immediate stop codon ( in case that TAG is the first) after the di-codon +1 frame initiates and pushes the in between sequence into the new file

 ```
 elsif ($newcodon eq $stopsite2) {